Renddslow/flatland-digital-communications/README.md

 ### Social Media
 Social media is one of the easiest platforms to achieve mass organic reach for no cost coupled with the ability to atain a high ROI on paid posts/advertisements.
 Social media should be targeted primarily at Non-Attenders and Attenders.
 Equally as important as reaching the correct audience on Social Media is maintaining a consistent brand identity across the platforms.
+Our goal on social is to stop the scroll.

 #### Instagram
 A heavy focus of our content driven digital communication should be done on Instagram.
 All posts should be either photos, photos with graphics, or motion graphic videos.